 Make sure to familiarize yourself with all the information on this page before getting started.

 If you have any additional questions about seed saving, we're here to help!
-Contact us or attend one of our scheduled seed saving classes.

 Once you have collected seed from your crops, set aside some for yourself and some for the library in clearly labeled envelopes or containers.